sergey-rybalkin/FiddlerToAB/readme.md

-### FiddlerToWCAT
+### FiddlerToAB

-Fiddler plugin that exports and runs WCAT scenario files from available sessions.
+Fiddler plugin that provides functionality to export Fiddler sessions to batch files that will run them using Apache Bench tool (ab.exe).

 #### Installation

-Build solution and copy FiddlerToWCAT.dll file to "%userprofile%\Documents\Fiddler2\Scripts\$(TargetFilename)" Requires WCAT tool to be installed
+Build solution and copy FiddlerToAB.dll file to "%AppData%\Local\Programs\Fiddler\ImportExport"